Thoughts on Coin Grading by Stewart Huckaby for Heritage

 CoinWeek Content Partner

-Over the last few months, a member of one of the coin forums I participate in has been posting images of some of his Lincoln cents a couple of times a week, with a poll of possible grades, and he keeps track of the results as time goes by.
+Over the last few months, a member of one of the coin forums I participate in has been posting images of some of his Lincoln cents a couple of times a week, with a poll of coin grading results he keeps track of as time goes by.
 This is a fascinating exercise, not so much because I like Lincolns — I appreciate them, but other series are more my style — but because it allows me the chance to practice my grading skills.
 I’m not going to say that I’m leading the standings, because I’m not.
 But then, Heritage doesn’t pay me to grade coins.

-CAC has come on the scene recently, and for a fee they will review the grades that the major grading services assign.
+CAC came on the scene, and for a fee they will review the grades that the major grading services assign.
 If the coin is at the upper end of the grade, it gets a green sticker.
 If CAC thinks that the coin should grade higher than the assigned grade, it gets a gold sticker.
 Examples of both are illustrated here.

 As collectors, it serves us to have an idea ahead of time what a coin’s grade is.
 Does the coin have a chance at a plus grade?
 Does the coin have a chance at a higher grade?
 If the coin is raw (and yes, there are still a lot of raw coins out there), what is its grade by today’s standards?
 Knowing this can save you money and possibly even make you money over time.